22 year old self spinning 15 year old diary entries into something or other…

 One of my earliest memories is sitting by a river bend after school just sitting and thinking, being, remembering family togetherness building dams on the river, playing poo sticks.
-I wanted that deeply, I was aware I couldn’t be seen directly, playing with the other kids, but I liked the idea that the adults would have to take time and think to know where I was.
+I wanted that deeply, I was aware I couldn’t be seen directly, playing with the other kids, but I also liked the idea that the adults would have to take time and think to know where I was.

 With this came an identity, I heard a pride in my mum’s voice when she told the other mums where she found me, a deep nature boy that one.